demarley/figment/README.md

 ## Getting Started

 In the different directories,
-I have Jupyter notebooks that are written in the respective languages.
+I have Jupyter notebooks that are written in the respective languages for each project.
 This is structured so that I can organize different notebooks and test the relevant libraries and techniques.